 You will need to have a bank account that funds can be transferred into.

 As an ATM owner you are responsible for keeping the ATM loaded with Cash.
 Any withdrawals are deposited back into your bank account via the ATM Processor.

 Can I link together multiple units?

 Some games you can!
-Up to 6 Baytek games linked together for interactive competition.
+Up to 6 Baytek games can be linked together for interactive competition.
 This requires the purchase of linking cables, contact us

 Do you have the manual for my game?